 Let us partner with you on financing…

-Big Sky Economic Development is here to partner with our lenders in order to provide the best long-term financing tool available to Small Business owners for their real estate and/or equipment financing needs.
+Big Sky Finance is here to partner with our lenders in order to provide the best long-term financing tool available to Small Business owners for their real estate and/or equipment financing needs.
 Leave the SBA paperwork to us – working together, we will make the process simple for you, so you are able to stay focused on serving your customers!

-Big Sky Economic Development Corporation is a statewide certified development company licensed by the SBA to administer the SBA 504 Loan Program in Montana.
-The SBA 504 is a direct SBA lending program designed to provide long-term, below-market, fixed asset financing to small, for-profit businesses.
-The SBA loan program represents permanent financing and is an economic development program utilizing job creation.
+Big Sky Economic Development Corporation is a statewide certified development company licensed by the SBA to administer the SBA 504 Loan program in Montana.
+The SBA 504 Loan program is a direct SBA lending program designed to provide long-term, below-market, fixed asset financing to small, for-profit businesses.
+The SBA 504 Loan program represents permanent financing and is an economic development program utilizing job creation.